garrandall/popular-music-data/tracks/beautiful-bazzi-camila-cabello.md

 Your touch is heaven-sent
 Beautiful, beautiful sight right now
 Beautiful, beautiful life right now
-Got the angels singing ooh-ah right now like, ooh-ah And this is why we’ve got to touch (Ah)
+Got the angels singing ohah right now like, oh
+And this is why we’ve got to touch (Ah)
 Sometimes words are not enough (No)
 Painted in your golden kiss, honey dripping from your lips